+Prior Jearning Future learning

-ning Future learning Prior learning vout The Gunpowder Children will have learnt about The Gunpowder same century and Plot which happened in the same century and of London. location as The Great Fire of London. f London. location as the Great Fire of London.
+Children will have learnt about The Gunpowder

+Plot which happened in the same century and

+location as The Great Fire of London.
-Key knowledge and skills D:bl:d

-They have up and should Possible evidence

-Children need to know when The Great Fire of London was.
-Children need to see when The Great Fire of London happened on a timeline compared to the historical events learnt in Year I (Gunpowder Plot, King Charles' coronation and Neil Armstrong walking on the moon) to support with chronology.
-Children need to know that events led to the cause of the fire.
-Children need to know what happened during the fire.
-Sequencing the events of The Great Fire of London including the dates.
-Children to learn how the fire started by creating their own
+What pupils need to know or do to be secure Key knowledge and skills Possible evidence Children need to know when The Great Fire of London was.
+Sequencing the events Children need to see when The Great Fire of London happened on of The Great Fire of a timeline compared to the historical events learnt in Year I London including the (Gunpowder Plot, King Charles' coronation and Neil Armstrong dates. walking on the moon) to support with chronology.
+Children to learn how Children need to know that events led to the cause of the fire. the fire started by Children need to know what happened during the fire. creating their own Children need to be able to compare past and present London to miniature city and support them in understanding the impact the fire had at the time. setting it on fire (with

-- Children need to be able to compare past and present London to support them in understanding the impact the fire had at the time. - Children need to learn about how the event was recorded in history through learning about Samuel Pepys and his diary. - Children need to know how long the event lasted and how it was stopped. - Children need to know the impact it had on people's lives and London at the time. - Children to use sources to retrieve information about the past but consider the reliability and helpfulness of the sources.
+- Children need to learn about how the event was recorded in history through learning about Samuel Pepys and his diary. - Children need to know how long the event lasted and how it was stopped. - Children need to know the impact it had on people's lives and London at the time. - Children to use sources to retrieve information about the past but consider the reliability and helpfulness of the sources.